Changes have been made to the eGFR (estimated glomerular filtration rate) calculation.

 What does this change mean for me?

-It is expected that it will take some time for doctors, lab companies, and hospitals to update their results with the new eGFR calculation.
+Most US-based clinical lab companies, doctor's offices, and hospitals have updated their lab reports to remove the race-based calculation.
+However, you should check with your healthcare team to make sure they are not using race-based equations and learn how this may impact your care.
 If you are curious if your eGFR calculation has changed, you can find an online calculator which has been updated to use the non-race-based eGFR calculation.

 Your doctors use your eGFR to guide your care such as your medicine dose, when to prepare for and start dialysis, and when you can qualify for a transplant.
 If your eGFR has changed, your healthcare team may want to make changes to your treatment plan.
 We recommend you talk with your healthcare team to ask if your eGFR has changed and to learn how this may change your care.